oblivioncth/STARpp/README.md

 **CMake Options:**

- - `STARCALC_TESTS` set to ON in order to generate tests
+ - `STARPP_TESTS` set to ON in order to generate tests
- - `STARCALC_DOCS` set to ON in order to generate the documentation target
+ - `STARPP_DOCS` set to ON in order to generate the documentation target

 **CMake Targets**
  - `all` - Builds the library, reference application, and tests
- - `starcalc_base` - Builds the library
+ - `starpp_base` - Builds the library
- - `starcalc_frontend` - Builds the reference application
+ - `starpp_frontend` - Builds the reference application
- - `starcalc_docs` - Builds the documentation
+ - `starpp_docs` - Builds the documentation
- - `starcalc_tst_...` - Various test targets.
+ - `starpp_tst_...` - Various test targets.
 To actually run tests, just build the general CMake tests target `test`

 **CMake Install Components:**
  - `all` - Installs all built components
- - `starcalc` - Installs top-level files (README.md, CMake package configuration files, etc.)
+ - `starpp` - Installs top-level files (README.md, CMake package configuration files, etc.)
- - `starcalc_base` - Installs the library
+ - `starpp_base` - Installs the library
- - `starcalc_frontend` - Installs the reference application
+ - `starpp_frontend` - Installs the reference application
- - `starcalc_docs` - Installs the documentation
+ - `starpp_docs` - Installs the documentation